fridlundisme/dd2421/notes.md

 Word | Description
 ------- | -------
-Inference | Thing
+Inference | The process of making predictions by applying the trained model to unlabeled examples.
 Quantative variables | Numerical values
 Qualitative variables | Classes / categories
-Bias | Refers to the error that is introduced by approximating a real-life problem by a simpler model.
+Bias | Bias is the difference between the average prediction of our model and the correct value which we are trying to predict.
+Model with high bias pays very little attention to the training data and oversimplifies the model.
+It always leads to high error on training and test data.
 Generally, *more flexible* methods result in *less bias*.
 Variance | Irreductible.
+Variance is the variability of model prediction for a given data point or a value which tells us spread of our data.
+Model with high variance pays a lot of attention to training data and does not generalize on the data which it hasn’t seen before.
 Refers to the amount by which $\hat{f}$ would change if we cestimated it using a different training data set.
 High variance means that *small* changes in training data results in la*rge changes in $\hat{f}$*
-Overfitting |
+Overfitting | Creating a model that matches the training data so closely that the model fails to make correct predictions on new data.

 Type of ML-problem | Description | Example
 ---- | ---- | ---- |
-Classification | Pick one of N labels | Cats,dogs,horse
-Regression | Predict numerical values | Clich-through rate Clustering | group similar examples | most relevant documents (unsupervised)
+Classification | Pick one of N labels (continuous) | Cats,dogs,horse Regression | Predict numerical values (discrete) | Clich-through rate Clustering | Group similar examples | most relevant documents (unsupervised)

 ## Estimate $f$